 A validation and uncertainty quantification study of a 1.5 MW oxy-coal fired furnace is presented.
 In this study, a consistency analysis approach was applied to experimental and simulation results for eight quantities of interest: thermocouple measurements in five locations down the length of the furnace and three radiometer measurements in the first three sections of the furnace.
 Instrument models were devised for both the thermocouples and radiometer measurements so that experimental and simulation data could be compared.
 A total of six parameters were tested through the consistency analysis.
-In the simulations, two parameters were tested, the thermal wall resistance and a devolatilization parameter.
-In the instrument models, four parameters were tested: the emissivity of the thermocouple in the thermocouple model and, the emissivity of the wall opposite to the radiometer in the radiometer model.
+In the simulations, two parameters were tested, the thermal wall resistance and a coal devolatilization parameter.
+In the instrument models, four parameters were tested: the emissivity of the thermocouple in the thermocouple model and the emissivities of the cold targets opposite the three radiometers in the radiometer model.
+Based on this analysis, it was concluded that devolatilization parameter had the weakest effect on the QOIs of the six parameters tested.
+In order to simplify the analysis, it is recommended that the cold targets on the walls opposite the radiometers be removed to reduce the sensitivity of the wall emissivity parameter in the instrument model; this change will be applied in the next experimental campaign.
+Also, because of the large sensitivity of the consistent region to the uncertainty range for thermocouple measurements in the first sections of the furnace, wall temperature measurements with better-quantified errors will be used in future experiments.